- How to be a Kpop Star

 - Girls from Abroad

 SBS also has its own Kpop reality show called Kpop Star.
 The show brought judges from SM, JYP, YG, and a producer from Kpop Star.
-Therefore for the audition, you won’t be judged by one of these 4 judges or a representative for them.

 KBS2 – The Unit is an Idol Rebooting Project where idols who have already debuted are given a second chance to showcase their talents to form another male or female group.

-Naver V Live/ Naver TV – Exo’s “Heart 4 U” was one of the first idol reality shows to completely break free from the TV platform and was only released through Naver V Live and Naver TV.
+Naver V Live/ Naver TV – Exo’s “Heart 4 U” was one of the first idol reality shows to break free from the TV platform completely and was only released through Naver V Live and Naver TV.

 There are a lot of reasons to choose online platforms like YouTube over traditional TV channels.
 In the past, TV channels were the one and only option for many K-pop artists and groups.
 Then online platforms became an additional option, and it’s finally taken over as the more preferable option.
 It is a lot more flexible not only in the initial planning stages but also after the content has been posted to export to overseas platforms.
 In addition, audiences all around the world can log on much easier.
 Therefore this will lead to a larger global exposure, something BTS has been able to do very well.
-BTS used these platforms to communicate with their fans.
+BTS used these platforms to communicate with its fans.

 Learn from every audition.

 From the former K-pop stars we spoke to, it took on average 8-10 auditions before they got accepted.
 This is because they got a lot of valuable feedback from producers and judges.
 Therefore, make sure to take what they say and incorporate it into your next audition.
 If you pass an audition, you will need to pass some more (usually 2-3 more).
-Then you will become a trainee and with a lot of hard work will be on your way to becoming a K-pop star.
+Then you will become a trainee and, with a lot of hard work, will be on your way to becoming a K-pop star.
 It is a good rule that after 20 auditions and you have made zero progress, that is a clear early sign you won’t make it.

 How to be a K-pop Entertainment Influencer

 There might be those out there that might not want to join one of the top K-pop entertainment companies.
-The truth is that once you join one of those companies you lose a lot of freedom and your creative voice.
+The truth is that once you join one of those companies, you lose a lot of freedom and your creative voice.
 That is the sacrifice many artists have to make when entering this industry.
 However, there are other options.
 There is currently a huge market for influencer marketing.
 The industry is expected to reach $16 billion by 2022.
 Kpop Influencers draw in a lot of views.
 There is a company in Korea that can help you become a Kpop Influencer.

 SG Entertainment is a K-pop academy located in Hongdae, which is one of our top 10 places to visit in Seoul.
 The academy trains up-and-coming artists at their academies to help them build their reach and leverage their fan bases to promote the advertiser’s products.
-One can train at SG Entertainment and through hard work could end up being signed by SG Entertainment.
+One can train at SG Entertainment and, through hard work, could end up being signed by SG Entertainment.